GenXProject/GenX.jl/docs/src/data-documentation.md

 #### 2.2.7 Rand\_mga\_objective\_coefficients.csv
 This file is required while using modeling to generate alternatives (MGA) algorithm.
 The number of columns in this csv file is equal to one plus the number of model zones.
-Number of rows for each iteration is equal to the number of distinct elements in the *Resource\_Type* column in the *Generators\_data.csv* file.
+Number of rows for each iteration is equal to the number of distinct elements in the `Resource_Type` column in the `Generators_data.csv` file.
 Elements of this file are used as random objective function coefficients fo the MGA algorithm.

-###### Table 12: Structure of the Minimum\_capacity\_requirement.csv.csv file
+###### Table 12: Structure of the Minimum\_capacity\_requirement.csv file
 ---
 |**Column Name** | **Description**|
 | :------------ | :-----------|